oleorhagen/mender-convert/README.md

 After it finishes, you can find your images in the `deploy` directory on your host machine!

-## Using mender-convert without Docker
+## Using Mender-convert without Docker

-In order to be able to manipulate and create filesystem and disk images, mender-convert has a few dependencies, and their version and name vary between Linux distributions.
+In order to be able to manipulate and create filesystem and disk images, Mender-convert has a few dependencies, and their version and name vary between Linux distributions.
 Here is an example of how to install the dependencies on a Debian based distribution: